 It was truly great.
 I felt free.
 But that freedom was intermingled with a sense of loss and boredom.
 I missed seeing all the dumb shit my friends were up to and I felt very out of the loop, professionally.
 I wrote myself a few house rules (mainly around usage and oversharing), ruthlessly culled anyone who featured my ex routinely, and then begged my friend to let me back into my account.
 I (thought I) was ready to add ‘moderation’ into my vocabulary.

 But you know what they say about best-laid plans… Despite the restrictions I put on myself, I still often feel trapped by Instagram.
-For every good thing that comes from Instagram (sourcing exciting young photographers, laughing at a friend’s story, finding a thigh-slapping good meme, stumbling upon a cute new ethical brand), there’s an ugly side (feeling inadequate about my life and the possessions that fill it, diluting quality one-on-one time with people by mindlessly checking-in during our catch ups, being veritably yelled at by brands I don’t like to buy stuff that I don’t need, wasting mental energy crafting a false reality of myself and my life that lends itself to judgement and ultimately determines my own self worth, etc).
+For every good thing that comes from Instagram (sourcing exciting young photographers, laughing at a friend’s story, finding a thigh-slapping good meme, stumbling upon a cute new ethical brand), there’s an ugly side (feeling inadequate about my life and the possessions that fill it, diluting quality one-on-one time with people by mindlessly checking-in during our catch ups, being veritably yelled at by sponsored ads to buy stuff that I don’t need, wasting mental energy crafting a false reality of myself and my life that lends itself to judgement and ultimately determines my own self worth, etc).
 It’s tiring stuff…

 Which leads me to my question: if you are being completely honest with yourself, how does Instagram *actually* make you feel?